beanbaginc/beanbag-docutils/docs/index.rst

 * A parser for the `Beanbag docstring format`_ (a variation on the `Google docstring format`_), which we use for Python and JavaScript documentation
-* Enhancements for Sphinx’s intersphinx_ system to provide per-page intersphinx resolution options (useful for pages, such as release notes, that need to link to different versions of the same docs, such as Django_ or Python)
+* Enhancements for Sphinx's intersphinx_ system to provide per-page intersphinx resolution options (useful for pages, such as release notes, that need to link to different versions of the same docs, such as Django_ or Python)